 - Details about who owns or controls the licence holder.

-For example, the last dot point could alert you to potential conflicts of interest.
+For example, the last bullet point could alert you to potential conflicts of interest.
 Say the owner of the licence holder is a bank and the adviser’s only recommendations are products issued by that bank.
 This information may be something you should follow up with a question if you decide to meet with the adviser.

 If you can’t find an adviser’s name on the register it means they are not operating under an AFS licence, so don’t do business with them.
 If anything goes wrong, you have no legal protection.

 Advisers’ websites typically present a positive, friendly face and it can be difficult to find any reference to fees or who owns the business.
 But if you scroll to the bottom of the screen, you should see a link to their financial services guide (FSG).
 If you can’t find it there, call and ask for a copy.

 You should read the FSG of any adviser on your list before you follow up with a visit.
 It will tell you: